simont77/fakegato-history/README.md

 AiPressure is in mbar, Temperature in Celsius, Humidity in %.

-Add entries to history of accessory emulating Eve Energy using something like:
+Add entries to history of accessory emulating Eve Energy using something like this every 10 minutes:

     this.loggingService.addEntry({time: moment().unix(), power: this.power});